-7.3 Installing the USB interface for non-Windows systems
+7.4 Installing the USB interface for non-Windows systems

-The Lambda 10-3 can be connected with the USB interface to computers that are not running Windows.
+The LAMBDA 10-B can be connected via USB interface to computers that are not running Windows.
 However, limited support and information is provided for them.
 For the Linux and Macintosh operating systems, please visit the following web sites for more information.